Sanskar-Rijal/Note_App/README.md

   - **Theme**: The app uses a dynamic color palette for Android 12 and above, adapting to the system-wide theme changes.
 For devices running below Android 12, the app defaults to a purple theme.

- Here are some **non-functional requirements** that you can include in the README for your note-taking app.
-These describe the system's overall qualities and performance expectations.

 ### **Non-functional Requirements**

 1. **Security:**